RafaelJohn9/mpesakit/docs/docs/intro.md

 2. Configure credentials and environment (sandbox/production).
 3. Use the provided client to initiate or query payments and accept webhooks.

-A typical flow becomes: configure client → validate input → call SDK method → handle structured response.
+A typical flow becomes: configure client 🔧 → validate input  → call SDK method ⚡ → handle structured response .

-## Final note
+## Final note 📌

 MpesaKit exists to make M-Pesa integrations predictable and maintainable.
 If the goal is to move fast while keeping payments code safe and testable, MpesaKit reduces friction and risk so teams can focus on the product.